iwatake2222/pico-loud_talking_detector/README.md

 make
 ```

+### How to Debug on PC
+- If you want to debug this project on PC, please run cmake in `pj_loud_talking_detector/pj_loud_talking_detector` directory
+- The created project uses TestBuffer instead of microphone.
+You can change audio data by modifying C array in `test_audio_data.h`
+- `wave2array.py` is useful to convert wave file to C array.
+- I tested on Visual Studio 2019 and I'm not sure it works on other environments

+## About Deep Learning Model
 ### How to Create a Deep Learning Model
 - Run the training script [01_script/training/train_micro_speech_model_talking_10sec.ipynb](01_script/training/train_micro_speech_model_talking_10sec.ipynb) on Google Colaboratory.
 It takes around 10 hours to train the model using GPU instance
-- The original script is https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/examples/micro_speech/train/train_micro_speech_model.ipynb .
-I made some modifications:
+- The original script is https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/examples/micro_speech/train/train_micro_speech_model.ipynb
+- I made some modifications:
     - Use my dataset
     - Mix noise manually:
         1. Prepare original data: [Talking]
         2. Mix background: [Talking, Talking + Background]
         3. Mix noise: [Talking, Talking + Background, Talking + Noise, Talking + Background + Noise]
     - Separate test data from training data completely
-        - Some clips are divided from the same video, so data leakage may happen if I randomly separate data following the original script
+        - Some clips are generated from the same video, so data leakage may happen if I randomly separate data following the original script
     - Change the wanted word list from [yes, no] to [talking, not_talking]
     - Remove "SILENCE" and "UNKNOWN" category
         - Because "SILENCE" and "UNKNOWN" are parts of "Not Talking"
     - Change clip duration from 1 sec to 10 sec
     - Increase training steps
-- Note: you cannot run the script because data download will fail.
-I don't share dataset due to copyright.
+- **Note: You cannot run the script because data download will fail.
+I don't share dataset due to copyright.**

 ### Dataset
 - Details